Astragalus

 Caution: Considered very safe.
 It can inhibit the release of lithium from the body.

-Key Constituents: Cyclastagenol (also called TAT2), an adaptogen, polysaccharides, flavonoids, and trace minerals, especially Selenium.
+Key Constituents: Cyclastagenol (an adaptogen also called TAT2), polysaccharides, flavonoids, and trace minerals, especially Selenium

-History/Folklore: Astragalus is one of the 50 fundamental herbs described in Oriental medicine.
-Classified as a tonic herb, it is considered very safe, adaptogenic, anti-inflammatory, and strengthening to the whole system.
+History/Folklore: Astragalus is one of the 50 fundamental herbs described in TCM (Traditional Chinese Medicine).
+Classified as a tonic herb, it is considered safe, adaptogenic, anti-inflammatory, and strengthening to the whole system.
 It is considered to be the supreme protector due to its ability to strengthen Wei Qi (Defensive Qi/Energy).

 Astragalus is widely used in China to treat chronic hepatitis, cancer recovery, heart disease, diabetes, and a wide variety of lung infections.
 It is excellent and safe for treating all ages, young and old.

-Astragalus is famous for energizing the outside or external aspects of the body, making it a great herb for active children prone to catching seasonal colds, allergies, or other microbial and infectious illnesses.
-In Oriental medicine, strengthening the outside of the body helps to prevent the invasion of what are called Pathogenic Influences that can cause illness and weaken the body.
+Astragalus is famous for energizing the outside or external aspects of the body, making it an excellent herb for active children prone to catching seasonal colds, allergies, or other microbial and infectious illnesses.
+In Traditional Chinese Medicine, strengthening the external aspects of the body helps to prevent the invasion of what is called Pathogenic Influences that can cause disease and weaken the body.

 Astragalus is popularly used by martial artists to rejuvenate and build muscle.

-When used in soups, the herb’s sweet taste lends flavor and health benefits to help tonify the whole body.
+When used in soups, the root’s sweet taste lends flavor and health benefits to help tonify the whole body.
+The young leaves can be eaten in salads and soups.

-Astragalus is traditionally harvested when the plant is at least four or five years old or even older, with the roots being collected in the spring and fall.
+Astragalus is traditionally harvested when the plant is at least four or five years old or older, with the roots collected in the spring and fall.

 Want Astragalus (Huang Qi)?